Kenya Moore Relying On ‘RHOA’ Co-Stars To Move On From Violent Matt Jordan?

 “That scene happened nearly six months ago.
 It’s painful to watch myself at my age tolerating such foolishness from anyone.
 I am ashamed.
 I focused so hard on breaking old habits of not running away when things get tough.
 Yet, this relationship was the exact scenario.
 I should have run away as fast as humanly possible,” Kenya Moore explains in her Bravo from last week, sharing that she was in a scary relationship even though Matt never physically hurt her.

 However, Kenya points out that just because a man doesn’t hit you doesn’t mean he isn’t abusive.
-Kenya has said that Jordan never hit her, but he has hit a driver in her presence and he has been emotionally and verbally abusive towards her.
+Kenya has said that Jordan never hit her, but he has hit a driver in her presence, and he has been emotionally and verbally abusive towards her.
 And she wants to share her story to encourage others to walk away from the relationship.

 “If a man is capable of damaging your property, calling you out of your name, threatening you, tells you that you will die unhappy and alone – but in the same breath begs you to stay with him – RUN.
 I pray that other women take away that reprehensible behavior from a man is never acceptable.
 There is no excuse for abuse,” Moore explains, sharing that women shouldn’t make excuses for violent partners, according to Bravo.